 Unsure about which inner tube or tyre size that you need ?
 Read our informative blog post which explains all about different bicycle wheel and tyre sizes and how to choose the correct size for your bike.
 Tyres to fit your bike can be bought online through our bicycle components webshop.

 These are a very common type of bicycle in the Netherlands because they are very practical.
 When taking note of the bikes parked en-masse all around Assen, similar features are seen:

 Two interesting bikes.
 The pink one is a child's bike made just as practical as an adults bike with all the features discussed above.
 This is needed as virtually all children use their bikes daily to get to school.
+Note that this bike is parked in the centre of the city.
+Many Dutch cities have been made safe enough that children can ride their own bicycles right into city centres.
 The other bike to its right has a low step over frame, which is useful for people with limited ability to lift their legs. e.g. older people, or people with disabilities.

 The bike to the left of the child's bike has a fold down child seat on the back.